 I am a Somatic Experiencing Practitioner, and in Somatic Experiencing Touch Therapy Practitioner.
 I am certified as an EMDR International Association Therapist and Consultant, and am a Facilitator with the training staff of the EMDR Institute.

 I have integrated all that I've found helpful in therapy into a series of trainings I call Natural Processing.
-I've been offering these in-person 4-day trainings around the US and Canada since 2014, and have a number of recorded webinars available online at the website.
+I've been offering in-person trainings around the US and Canada since 2014, and have a number of recorded webinars available online at the website.

 I have been licensed as a Marriage & Family Therapist since 1982.